How to Gift a House to Your Child

 “One client gifted a beachfront property to their kids that had significantly increased in value, which was great for reducing the size of their estate," she said.
 “But they could have sold the property and used the money in retirement to fund their lifestyle, which was quickly draining their savings."

-Families with higher net worth, such as a $5 million home and $5 million in marketable securities, are better suited to gift a property during their lifetime, said Ranzau, because they have enough assets to live on in retirement.
+Families with higher net worth, such as a $5 million home and $5 million in marketable securities, are better suited to gift a property during their lifetime, Ranzau said, because they typically have enough assets to live on in retirement.

 The last downside of gifting your property to your kids is that you give up control, Ranzau said.